Excel Control Chart template

 to copy a picture of your selected chart to the clipboard,

-so you can then paste it to ANY other type of document
+so that you can then paste it to ANY other document

-para gráficos de controle, gráficas de control, cartes de control, 控制图
+para gráficos de controle, gráficas de control, diagrammes de contrôle, 控制图

 Like every Systems2win Excel template,